dahmanp/Deception-Unveiled/README.md

 - WASD - movement

 What's New:
-- folklore art asset
-- map npc art asset
-- barrier art asset
-- main map art asset
-- tutorial map art asset
+- building / forest colliders
+- mini map in menu (opens up as you explore the map)
+- npcs get destroyed after the quest is complete
+- gate will redirect you before you have 5 completed quests

 What's next:
 - ui npc assets